-Unit 7 - Design of Mechatronic Systems
+Unit 6 - Mechatronic Systems

-• Prerequisite: basic concepts of conventional, mechatronics systems and system components
+• Prerequisite: Basic concepts of conventional, mechatronics systems and system components

 - 1. To make student realize difference between a conventional system and mechatronic system - 2.
 To make student aware to mechatronic system design requirements and process with the help of case studies